kudashevs/php-8-new-features/README.md

 ## New features in PHP 8

 ### *Named arguments*
-PHP 8 allows us to pass names for functions and methods call arguments.
-It allows us to provide only the required parameters in any order we like and skip optional parameters.
+PHP 8 allows us to pass special names/identifiers for functions and methods arguments.
+This gives us the possibility to provide only the required parameters in any order we like and skip optional parameters.
 ```php
 explode(separator: ' ', string: 'a b');
 explode(string: 'a b', separator: ' ');
 ```
 Additional information:
 - makes code shorter and more readable
-- could help to solve inconsistency in some cases
+- helps to solve the inconsistency in some cases

 More information:
 [[examples](src/new-features/named-arguments)]